-¶ 3 Defendant was charged with armed robbery and aggravated battery of the victim, Armando Medina.
-Defendant was charged along with codefendant Raul Molina.
-Prior to trial, defendant filed a motion to sever his trial from Molina's, and the trial court granted the motion.
-The codefendants were tried in a double jury trial, represented by separate counsel.

-¶4 Prior to trial, defendant filed a motion to quash arrest.
-Defendant alleged that on August 25, 2011, in the area of 3741 W 26th Street in Chicago, defendant was arrested.
-He alleged that the traffic stop, subsequent detention, and arrest made by the arresting officers constituted a seizure as contemplated by the Fourth Amendment.
-Defendant argued that the exclusionary rule prohibits the introduction into evidence of the direct and indirect products of unreasonable searches and seizures; thus, the objects seized from the car during the traffic stop should be suppressed from evidence.
-Codefendant Molina also filed a motion to suppress, and that hearing was held jointly.

-¶ 5 At the suppression hearing, Officer Richard Pruger testified that at around midnight on August 25, 2011, he was working as a Chicago police officer in the 10th District on a robbery mission with his partner, Officer Davila.
+- ¶ 3 Defendant was charged with armed robbery and aggravated battery of the victim, Armando Medina.
+Defendant was charged along with codefendant Eddie Rosado.
+Prior to trial, defendant's case was severed from Rosado's case.
+The codefendants were tried in a double jury trial, and represented by separate counsel. - Prior to trial, defendant filed a motion to quash arrest and suppress evidence.
+He alleged that other than a seatbelt violation, defendant and the other occupants of the car were not violating any laws.
+Defendant further argued that evidence sought to be suppressed in this matter was obtained without warrant or consent, and was not recovered until after the vehicle was searched.
+The State responded that the police officers reasonably feared for their safety, and thus were justified in searching the car, and that the police had probable cause after the search to arrest defendant and the other passengers.
+Codefendant Rosado also filed a motion to suppress.
+The hearings on the motions to suppress were held jointly. - ¶ 5 At the hearing on defendant's motion to suppress, Officer Richard Pruger testified that at around midnight on August 25, 2011, he was working as a Chicago police officer in the 10th District on a robbery mission with his partner, Officer Davila.
 Officer Pruger described a "robbery mission" as the act of patrolling high-crime areas looking for on-view robberies.
 He and his partner were wearing plain clothes on the night in question, working in an unmarked police vehicle.

-¶ 6 Officer Pruger testified that as he and his partner were traveling westbound on 26th Street, he observed a blue Ford traveling eastbound.
-He testified that the front passengers were not wearing their seatbelts, and that he recognized the front passenger as defendant.
-Officer Pruger knew defendant to be a member of the Latin Kings gang, and had contact in the past with him "less than ten times."
-Officer Pruger testified that at the time, there was "a major gang conflict" happening in that area between the Latin Kings and the Two-Six gang, and he wanted to investigate further.
+- Street, he observed a blue Ford traveling eastbound.
+He testified that the front passengers were not wearing their seatbelts, and that he recognized one of the front passenger as Rosado.
+Officer Pruger knew Rosado to be a member of the Latin Kings gang, and had contact in the past with him "less than ten times."
+Officer Pruger testified that there was "a major gang conflict" happening in that area at the time between the Latin Kings and the Two-Six gang, and he wanted to investigate further.
 Officer Davila made a U-turn and activated the siren and emergency lights.
-The blue Ford stopped and the officers exited their vehicle.

-¶ 7 Officer Pruger testified that as he approached the passenger side of the vehicle, he observed the back passenger, Molina, placing "what I thought was a handgun into the rear sleeve of the passenger front seat."
-Officer Pruger testified that Molina had a "black colored object which I believed to be a handgun in his hand, and he was stuffing it into this rear sleeve of the passenger's side front seat."
-Officer Pruger averred that he "kept ordering" Molina to show his hands, and then drew his weapon.
-He had to order Molina "at least three times" to show his hands, and that Molina eventually did "two or three seconds" later.
+The blue Ford stopped and the officers exited their vehicle. - ¶ 7 Officer Pruger testified that as he approached the passenger side of the vehicle, he observed the back passenger, defendant, placing "what I thought was a handgun into the rear sleeve of the passenger front seat."
+Officer Pruger testified that defendant had a "black colored object which I believed to be a handgun in his hand, and he was stuffing it into this rear sleeve of the passenger's side front seat."
+Officer Pruger averred that he "kept ordering" defendant to show his hands, and then drew his weapon.
+He had to order defendant "at least three times" to show his hands, and that defendant eventually did "two or three seconds" later.
 Officer Pruger testified that he and his partner ordered the vehicle's occupants to get out of the vehicle.
-They handcuffed the occupants and put Molina in the back of the police vehicle.

-¶ 8 Officer Pruger testified that he then went and looked down into the sleeve of the backseat of the vehicle.
+They handcuffed the occupants and put defendant in the back of the police vehicle. - ¶ 8 Officer Pruger testified that he then went and looked down into the sleeve of the backseat of the vehicle.
 He could see a black cell phone and jewelry, which he recovered.
 Officer Pruger testified that after he pulled those objects out of the sleeve, he still feared for his safety because he and his partner "were outnumbered four to two."
-Officer Pruger testified that before he put his hand in the sleeve he knew there was a cell phone and jewelry inside.
+Officer Pruger testified that before he put his hand in the backseat pocket he knew there was a cell phone and jewelry inside.